 How Do I Get Treatment?

-There are many forms of heroin addiction treatment.
+There are a variety of heroin addiction treatments.
 Everyone is different, which means every treatment plan we create will be different.
 The treatment plan that works for one individual may not be as effective for another.

 At ReVIDA Recovery®, our treatment services include medication-assisted treatment (MAT) and outpatient treatment that includes individual counseling and group therapy.